GraphiteEditor/Graphite/node-graph/rfcs/attribute-model.md

   currently a hand-written reference lowering, and it has no domain logic of its own, so it is not clear what a kernel for it would even contain.
-- The graph UX of the map/enter construct, and whether attribute-typed parameters can ever be ordinary exposed inputs.
+- The graph UX of the map/enter construct.
 - Naming: `Attribute` trait vs. `Attr` wrapper, and whether the authoring `List` sharing the wire type's name helps or confuses.
+- Generic-typed writes: where the default for a generically written name comes from (a `Default` bound on the value vs. an input on the name source), what `A` instantiates to at the Rust level, whether attribute-only wires carry exactly one attribute by construction or uniqueness is checked per read, and the graph UX of the name source node.
 - Whether evaluating at a lane outside the input's extent is clamped, wrapped, or a debug assertion.
 - `List<List<W>>` outputs, i.e. one node pushing two levels.